-Source: Pleace, Baptista & Knutagård, 2019; Own calculations
+Source: Pleace, Baptista & Knutagård, 2019; own calculations

 Considering the lack of hard data, these values should be interpreted carefully.
-Nevertheless, the table clearly shows Finland's role as frontrunner in the provision of housing first services, in particular when the relatively small population size of the country (5.5 million) is considered.
-Sweden and the Netherlands offer the second most places per 100 000 habitants of the selected countries, followed by Austria, Slovenia and Ireland, and Spain, Hungary, and Portugal.
+Nevertheless, the table clearly shows Finland's role as frontrunner in the provision of Housing First services, especially considering the relatively small population size of the country (5.5 million).
+Sweden and the Netherlands offer the second most places per 100,000 habitants of the selected countries, followed by Austria, Slovenia and Ireland, and Spain, Hungary, and Portugal.
 We are not aware of comparable data for Germany.